hermeznetwork/docs/docs/introduction/glossary.md

 L2 transactions are those that are executed exclusively on L2 and affect the L2 state tree.

 ### Atomic Transactions
 Hermez provides the capability to for that some transaction are processed together.
-This feature is called Atomic Transctions.
+This feature is called Atomic Transactions.

 ## Trees
 Hermez uses Sparse Merkle Trees to store the state of the Hermez network.
 There are two main tree structures: